-The aroma of this delicious treat baking is one of the author's fondest childhood memories!
+The aroma of this delicious cake is one of the author's fondest childhood memories.

 This is one of the recipes featured in Recipes Remembered: A Celebration of Survival, a compilation of stories about food and family from Holocaust survivors.